| 1 | WelcomeThe Deputy Chair opened the 58th meeting at 9:30 am

 submissions in the future.
 This would in turn limit improved access

+to medicines.
 The Committee emphasised that appendices, including reference

 lists, training and other supporting material, would be published